alexgroom/wordpress/README.md

 # Using the bitnami Wordpress helm chart

 ## Value file
-For OpenShift we need to set user and group id so that it is NOT hardcoded to 1001.
-Remove runAsuser and FSGroup settings by choosing the supplied value.yaml file
+For OpenShift we need to disable any specific userid hardcoded to 1001.
+Instead we remove runAsuser and FSGroup settings by disabling the securityContext features in the values.yanl file and let OpenShift choose the user/group.

 ## Install helm